canonical/ubuntu-mir/README.md

 things only are important on a re-check.
 For that there is a section *[Re-Review]* which has entries only needed for that.
-Furthermore any `TODO:` entry that shall be re-checked ona re-review has a `*` added before the colon.
+Furthermore any `TODO:` entry that shall be re-checked on a re-review has a `*` added before the colon.
 So it would appear as `TODO*:` or `TODO-A*:` respectively.
 That allows for easy filtering while not having redundant rules.